+Wednesday

 In this example, the variable day is set to 3.
-The switch statement evaluates the value of day:
+The switch statement evaluates the value of the day:

 It checks each case starting from the top.

-When it finds that day equals 3, it executes the corresponding code block, printing "Wednesday".
+When it finds that day equals 3, it executes the corresponding code block, printing Wednesday.

 The break statement then exits the switch block, preventing any further case evaluations.

-advantages of using switch
+The advantages of using a switch statement are as follows:

 A switch statement can be clearer and more readable than a series of if-else statements, especially when dealing with many conditions for a single variable.